stokito/jsmallmap/README.md

 # Related works and discussions
+* JDK9 has internal class `MapN` which uses an array where keys and values are pairwised.
+Also it lookups a value by hash. to  I copied the class into sources so we can benchmark it.
 * https://www.nayuki.io/page/compact-hash-map-java
 * https://github.com/OpenHFT/SmoothieMap
 * See [Which implementation of Map<K,V> should I use if my map needs to be small more than fast?](https://stackoverflow.com/questions/8835928/which-implementation-of-mapk-v-should-i-use-if-my-map-needs-to-be-small-more-t)